HUBBS-Lab/2dCNN-LSTM-depression-identification/README.md

    The participant_id are from the training set.
 Please note that the binary label for participant 409 should be 1 instead of 0 as shown in 'train_split_Depression_AVEC2017.csv'
 4. dev_labels.pickle: same file structure with train_labels.pickle but with participants from the dev set

-Train the models does not require a [FAVE aligner](https://github-wiki-see.page/m/JoFrhwld/FAVE/wiki/FAVE-align) setup.
-However, if you would like to start from stratch or run some of the codes in "preprocessing" folder, then the FAVE aligner is needed
+Train the models do not require a [FAVE aligner](https://github-wiki-see.page/m/JoFrhwld/FAVE/wiki/FAVE-align) setup.
+However, if you would like to start from scratch or run some of the codes in the "preprocessing" folder, then the FAVE aligner is needed
 ## Content in Google Drive
 #### data
 - train_spec_vowel_v2.pickle: the log mel-spectrogram features stored in a dictionary with the format of